Tonsillectomy is one of the painful surgeries that worries a person for more than a couple of weeks..

 These are initial days right after your child’s tonsils are removed.
 Although some kids experience pain, many of them may not feel it due to the heavy painkillers and meds taken by the child.

 Contrary on the other side, using these medicines, can put your child in a dizzy state.
 He/she may be prone to severe nausea and may even be under a very disturbed sleep.
+However, some specialized acupressure bands can be very much effective in controlling your child’s nausea.

 In fact, many children may even get a low-grade fever during this time.
 Also, they may be prone to vomiting due to excess nausea which is sometimes included with blood in them.
 (Don’t hesitate to seek your doctor’s attention if you see heavy bleeding)